RonelDavidov/I-m-Something-of-a-Painter-Myself/README.md

 ## 🧪 Training & Testing

 Model training and testing were performed **directly using Python functions**, without calling shell scripts.
-We trained both models (CycleGAN and PatchNCE) using fixed seeds for reproducibility.
+We trained both models (CycleGAN and CUT) using fixed seeds for reproducibility.

 ---